jasonyu1996/anvil/README.md

 # AnvilHDL: A Timing-Safe Hardware Description Language

 **Anvil** is a hardware description language (HDL) that describes digital circuit designs at the register-transfer level (RTL).
 It introduces a novel type system to guarantee timing safety without abstracting away the low-level control required for efficient hardware design.
+Anvil programs interface easily with System Verilog.

 > **Note** The motivation and design are discussed and evaluated in depth in our research paper: [**Anvil: A General-Purpose Timing-Safe Hardware Description Language**](https://arxiv.org/abs/2503.19447) which will apear at ASPLOS 2026.